undus5/undus/content/posts/linux-post-installtion-desktop-preparation.md

 This guide is based on Arch, but could also work for Debian/Ubuntu and Fedora.
-I'm trying my best to make it distro irrelevant, since I don't like to be bound to a specific platform in any form, always maintaining the ability for transition.
+I'm trying my best to make it distro irrelevant, since I don't like to be bound to any specific platform in any form, always maintaining the ability for transition.

 ## Default Editor